 Error code 403 means also the lack of free device memory space.
 It can be that there is a lot of free memory on the SD-card, you need to transfer data there to end up receiving Android error 403 Google Play Store.
 Unfortunately, not all devices can install applications from the Play Market on the SD card and the device memory may not be enough, because the system store there not only Android system files, but also all application data and cache.

-Still have a question “what’s a 403 error?”.
-One more common problem that causes the question “what is a 403 error?” in Play Store is failure of Google account sync what 403 error means, which allows you to download apps from the Play Store.
+Still have the question “what kind of error 403?”.
+Another common problem that causes the question is “what is a 403 error?”
+In the Play Store, Google account synchronization fails, which causes a 403 error, which does not allow downloading applications from the Play Store.